 Well, as the name says, the pork tenderloin is tender!
 All kidding aside, the tenderloin is thinner than the loin.
 This makes pork tenderloin both easier and faster to cook than the other option.

-If you know how to cook it right, you can cook the most tender piece of meat you’ve ever imagined out of pork tenderloin.
-The pork loin is not only thicker but it’s also an entirely different cut – which takes an entirely different process to cook.
+If you know how to cook it right, you can cook the most incredibly tender pork you’ve ever imagined out of pork tenderloin.
+The loin is not only thicker but it’s also an entirely different cut – which takes an entirely different process to cook.
+Here’s a link to the recipe if you want to learn about cooking pork loin.

-The bottom line is both are great, but the pork tenderloin is more tender, easier to cook, and it’ll travel faster from the kitchen to your plate!
+The bottom line is both are great, but the pork tenderloin results in a more tender baked pork, it’s easier to cook, and it’ll travel faster from the kitchen to your plate!

 How to Store Pork Tenderloin Before Cooking It